|Energy Consumption by Energy Product 2012-2016|

-In monetary terms the proportion of total fuel purchase costs accounted for by each energy product was quite different than the ktoe distribution (see Tables 2A and 2C).
-Electricity accounted for 33% of total costs while natural gas comprised 20%.
-This turnaround is partly accounted for by electricity being used for final energy consumption whereas a substantial proportion of natural gas is used for intermediate consumption to make electricity (see Table 4A).
-Road transport fuels similarly accounted for a much smaller proportion of total ktoe in 2015 (9%) than of total cost (17%).
+In monetary terms, the proportion of total fuel purchase costs accounted for by each energy product in 2016 was quite different than the ktoe distribution (see Tables 2A and 2C).
+This difference is partly accounted for by electricity being used for final energy consumption whereas a substantial proportion of natural gas is used for intermediate consumption to make electricity (see Table 4A).

 |This release is based on the National Accounts residence principle.
 This means that energy used abroad by enterprises resident in Ireland is included.
 Energy used in Ireland by foreign resident enterprises is not included.
 See Background Notes for more information.|